Danger bot

 • Single codebase effort

-If working on a personal fork, Danger is run but it’s output is not added to a merge request comment and labels are not applied.
+When you work on a personal fork, Danger is run but its output is not added to a merge request comment and labels are not applied.
 This happens because the secret variable from the canonical project is not shared to forks.

 The best and recommended approach is to work from the community forks, where Danger is already configured.